 - Stir in the peanut butter, vanilla extract, and pinch of salt until thoroughly mixed, then gradually add enough oats to get a thick and fudgy, but not dry, consistency.

 - Drop the mixture by rounded tablespoonfuls onto the prepared cookie sheets.
 Allow them to harden at room temperature, about 35 minutes to 1 hour, then serve.
-Store the cookies in an airtight container at room temperature.
+Store the no bake cookies in an airtight container at room temperature.